SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 appearance of the dominant humanoid race with which they are interacting.
 They prefer to retain a specific form for each

-“Thayarr field" (What they call the source of their energy) proving possibly disruptive.
+"Thayarr field" (What they call the source of their energy) proving possibly disruptive.
 Unfortunately, given the scope of

 98